-I see many patients who want to “speed up their metabolism”, but the first question you need to ask is how do you even check how fast your metabolism is to begin with and how do you know it’s improving?
+At our office see many patients who want to “speed up their metabolism”, but the first question you need to ask is how do you even check how fast your metabolism is?

 Well there is a simple, free and awfully underutilized way to assess your metabolic rate and that is…your body temperature!

 Proper body temperature is not regulated just for the purpose of keeping you warm.
 Body temperature affects every process in your body, one of which is the ability to burn calories.
 In fact, there is growing scientific interest in using core body temp as a target for treatment of obesity.